Inbound and outbound describe two fundamentally different approaches to marketing. Here we take an in-depth look at the key differences.

 While the world of marketing is always changing at the tactical level, paradigm shifts in the way we market are less frequent.
 The most recent of these has been the movement from traditional, outbound marketing to inbound marketing.

-Adoption of inbound marketing methods has grown rapidly in recent years, fueled by success stories featuring measurable, dependable results.
+Adoption of inbound marketing methods has grown rapidly in recent years, fuelled by success stories featuring measurable, dependable results.
 To get our heads around inbound, lets look at what it is and how it differs from the outbound methods you may have been using until now.

 Inbound marketing vs. outbound marketing

-Inbound marketing is a collection of activities that draw buyers in toward your brand as they perform their reasearch online.
+Inbound marketing is a collection of activities that draw buyers in toward your brand as they perform their research online.
 Unlike outbound methods, which interrupt large audiences, inbound aims to connect you with your buyer where they are looking, when they are looking, and in ways that they welcome rather than ignore.

 Another name for this approach is 'interruption marketing' as it typically tries to take attention away from what your buyer is doing and bring it, forcibly, on to your product or service.